AEK Athens F.C.: The early years (1924–1959)

-1960–1974: Nestoridis-Papaioannou era
+On 28 October 1940 all sports competitions were interrupted due to the Greco-Italian War.
+In a battle at Pogradec, the player of AEK, Kostas Valvanis was badly injured by a mortar bomb, while Alekos Chatzistavridis seriously injured his leg during a battle in Tepelenë.
+After the Battle of Greece and during the Axis occupation of Greece sporting events were scarce.
+In the spring of 1942 Panathinaikos and AEK were to give a friendly match to raise money for a hospital but were asked to give part of the revenue to the occupation forces, which the captains of both clubs, Kritikos and Maropoulos refused it turned into one of the largest protests of the time.
+The match became known as the "Resistance Derby".

+In June 1944 AEK player Spyros Kontoulis was killed by the Nazi forces during his attempt to escape while being transported to Kaisariani in order to be executed for being part of the resistance.

+With the manager Jack Beby alongside with new players such as Kostas Poulis, Goulios and Pavlos Emmanouilidis, AEK won the Cup of 1949 and 1950, beating Panathinaikos by 2–1 and Aris by 4–0.
+AEK won also the AFCA championship in 1950, but the Panhellenic Championship was not played, due obligations of the national team.
+The early 1950s saw the addition of star footballers such as Giannis Kanakis, Andreas Stamatiadis and Stelios Serafidis.

+In 1955, AEK signed the best player of his era, Kostas Nestoridis, but his former team Panionios did not consent with the transfer, thus Nestoridis was banned for two seasons, due to the law of the time.
+In his first season at the club Nestoridis showing his class, finished as the top scorer of the league, while AEK won the Cup in 1956, defeating Olympiacos by 2–1 in the final.

+The early Alpha Ethniki years (1959–1974)

-With Kostas Nestoridis scoring goals in the early 1960's (top goalscorer for 5 seasons in row, from 1958 to 1963), and the timely signing of attacker Mimis Papaioannou (all-time top goalscorer and appearances recordman of the club) in 1962, AEK went on to win the 1962–63 championship.
-Known affectionately as "Mimis" by the AEK supporters, Papaioannou scored twice in the 1963 playoff against Panathinaikos, levelling the scores at 3–3 and giving AEK its first post-war championship on goal aggregate.
+With Kostas Nestoridis scoring goals in the early 1960s (top goalscorer for 5 seasons in row, from 1958 to 1963), and the timely signing of attacker Mimis Papaioannou (the club's all-time top goalscorer and record appearance maker) in 1962, AEK went on to win the 1962–63 championship.
+Known affectionately as "Mimis" by the AEK supporters, Papaioannou scored twice in the 1963 playoff against Panathinaikos, leveling the score at 3–3 and giving AEK its first post-war championship on goal aggregate.
 Coached by Hungarian-German Jenő Csaknády, the championship team also consisted of Stelios Serafidis, Miltos Papapostolou, and Andreas Stamatiadis.
-Youngsters like Alekos Sofianidis, Stelios Skevofilakas, Giorgos Petridis and Manolis Kanellopoulos also played a significant role in the victorious 1963 campaign.
+Youngsters like Alekos Sofianidis, Stelios Skevofilakas, Giorgos Petridis, and Manolis Kanellopoulos played a significant role in the victorious 1963 campaign.

 The club followed up with Cup victories in 1964 and 1966.
-With the return of Csaknády to the coach's position in 1968 and with the addition of some great players like Kostas Nikolaidis, Giorgos Karafeskos, Panagiotis Ventouris, Fotis Balopoulos, Spyros Pomonis, Alekos Iordanou, Nikos Stathopoulos and Andreas Papaemmanouil, AEK easily won the championship of 1967–68.
+With the return of Csaknády to the coach's position in 1968 and the addition of some great players like Kostas Nikolaidis, Giorgos Karafeskos, Panagiotis Ventouris, Fotis Balopoulos, Spyros Pomonis, Alekos Iordanou, Nikos Stathopoulos and Andreas Papaemmanouil, AEK easily won the 1967–68 championship.